mohitraj007/load-balancer/README.md

 >
 > Method: GET
 >
 > Parameters: path (query parameter): The path to forward the request to on the selected backend server.
+Currently, only /data is the supported path since the python servers are for testing purposes.
 >
 > Sample Request: curl "http://localhost:8080/loadbalancer/proxy?path=/data"
+>
+> To load test the load balancer, Jmeter can be used to make multiple concurrent requests

 #### 3. List backend servers: